Nations must talk to halt "cyber terrorism": Kaspersky

 Barak said a more comprehensive approach was necessary to deal with cyber threats and it required cooperation on an international level.

-"The damage you can save yourself from proper defence may be more than what you achieve through the offensive action, though both aspects exist," Barak said.
+"The damage you can save yourself from proper defense may be more than what you achieve through the offensive action, though both aspects exist," Barak said.

 (Editing by Michael Roddy)